geoscript/geoscript-js/doc/api/geom/geometry.rst

     :class:`proj.Projection`
     Optional projection for the geometry.
 If this is set, it is assumed that the geometry coordinates are in the corresponding coordinate reference system.
-Use the :meth:`transform` method to transform a geometry from one coordinate reference system to another.
+Use the :func:`transform` method to transform a geometry from one coordinate reference system to another.

 .. attribute:: Geometry.rectangle